callumacrae/andro/readme.md

 Open up Espresso,  go to ``Espresso ➜ Preferences ➜ Colors`` and set your "active theme" to Andro.

 The .SCSS file that I used for generating the ``Andro.css`` file is also available in there, if you decide to edit it yourself.
-(If you do, make sure to let me know!
-I'll gladly accept improvements for it.)

 TextMate
 --------

 Open up the ``themes/+TextMate/Andro.tmTheme`` file in TextMate (nothing should happen, but the app should open).
 Then select "Andro" as your theme in ``TextMate ➜ Preferences ➜ Fonts and Colors``.

 **Note that this is not a full port.
 Some of the styling visible on the Espresso screenshots was not possible to replicate with TextMate.**

 Sublime Text 2